victoriamount/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What problem does the context API help solve?
+  Context API allows different "branches" of state to be created, ideal for large and complex project where different functions of a site don't interact much but have their own state

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  Actions: Dispatch user interaction to reducers
+  Reducers: Functions that return an object, that object represents the state tree
+  Store: Store of state, immutable source of truth

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+  Application state is state that is accessible accross the application without prop drilling, while component state is state held within a component and isn't globally accessible.
+Application state is useful for large, complex projects like storing user information while allowing users to do stuff, while component state is useful for storing typed values in a form before submitting.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+  Redux-thunk is middleware that allows for async operations in an action creator, in our work it has been axios calls

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  ContextAPI was fun and fast to implement!
+I feel like I need more practice to feel like I can get my hands on the state in this format, though.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.